amdy87/MySQL-Filesystem/README.md

 > Once my username and password are entered, I then press the “login” button to login

 (U17)
-> If my login credentials are incorrect the system will display an error message.
+> If my login credentials are incorrect the system will display an error message and I will be prompted to enter the info again.

 ##### User Creation